mapfap/ImageService/README.md

 ## Read First !!
 This application requires [OpenCV](http://opencv.org) compiled on your machine.<br>
 I have a cookbook for Linux [HERE](https://github.com/mapfap/ImageService/wiki/OpenCV-Cookbook).<br>
-For Windows please see the [Official Website](http://opencv.org)
+For Windows please see the [Official Website](http://opencv.org)<br>
+NOTE:
-NOTE: You have to change path to your native library in Main class.
+* You have to change path to your native library in Main class.
+* Please use OpenCV 2.4.10.
+If you have different version, you have to change lib file in pom.xml

 ## What's it for?
 * Mobile App: Smartphones don't have enough memory to quickly process images, and it drains the battery.
 Image Editor Service offloads this work to a remote service.